-FIGURE 6 on page 16 shows the cables connecting to the Brocade Fibre Channel switch, setup computer, Ethernet hub or switch, and network.
+The following figure shows the cables connecting to the Brocade Fibre Channel switch, setup computer, Ethernet hub or switch, and network.

-Not all switches have their serial and Ethernet connectors in the same place as in FIGURE 6 on page 16.
+Not all switches have their serial and Ethernet connectors in the same place as in the following figure.
 Refer to the hardware documentation to determine the correct placement of the serial and Ethernet connections.